Promotion through Connections: Favors or Information?: Empirical implementation

-Our identification result, Theorem \ref{identification}, relies on the assumption that the distribution of unobservables for candidates with connections $(n_{iS},n_{iW})$ does not depend $(n_{iS},n_{iW})$.\ In the data, random assignment of jury members ensures that this holds \textit{ conditionally on the expected number of connections to the jury}.
-That is, candidates may vary in the extent of their connections to eligible evaluators.\ From the number of eligible evaluators and the numbers of weak and strong ties to eligible evaluators, we can simply compute the expected number of actual connections of the candidate to the jury.\ Conditional on these expected numbers, actual numbers of connections are random.
-We present the corresponding balance tests in Table \ref{tbl:BalanceTest}.\footnote{ To be consistent with our main regressions, we run balance tests conditioning directly on the expected numbers of connections.\ By contrast, Zinovyeva \& Bagues (2015) control for expected connections through an extensive set of dummies, see Table 4 p.278.
-Incorporating these dummies raise computational issues in our non-linear setup.\ Results from Table 1 show that even in a simple linear formulation, actual connections are uncorrelated with observable characteristics.} Controlling for candidates' expected numbers of connections, we do not find significant correlations between observable characteristics and actual number of connections.
+Our identification results, Theorems \ref{th:IdentificationBenchmark} and \ref{th:IdentificationExtended}, rely on the assumption that connections are conditionally random.
+This property is also key for the estimation of the causal impact of connections, and is thoroughly discussed and assessed in the original papers.

-Therefore, a conditional version of Theorem \ref{identification} holds in this context.
-The probability to be promoted for unconnected $ p(y_{i}=1|n_{iS}=n_{iW}=0,En_{iS},En_{iW},\mathbf{x}_{i})$, excess variance due to better information $\sigma (n_{iS},n_{iW},En_{iS},En_{iW},\mathbf{x} _{i})$ and bias from favors $B(n_{iS},n_{iW},En_{iS},En_{iW},\mathbf{x}_{i})$ may depend on the expected numbers of connections to the jury.\ Under the assumptions underlying Theorem \ref{identification}, the conditional information and favor effects are identified.\ Note that the expected numbers of connections represent measures of social capital, built from information available to the jury.\ In the empirical analysis we therefore simply include them in the set of candidates' characteristics observable to the jury.
+In Spain, jury members are picked at random among eligible evaluators, and jury participation is mandatory.
+This implies that actual connections to the jury are random, conditional on expected connections to the jury.
+That is, candidates, of course, have different networks, and candidates with larger networks are more likely to end up being connected to the jury.
+To control for this in practice, we follow \cite{zinovyeva2015role} and use the expected number of connections of a candidate to the jury.
+These numbers are computed in \cite{zinovyeva2015role} from the number of eligible evaluators and the number of weak and strong ties to these eligible evaluators, with the expectation taken over all possible choices of jury members.
+We present the corresponding balance tests in Table \ref{tbl:BalanceTest}.\footnote{To be consistent with our main regressions, we run balance tests conditioning directly on the expected numbers of connections.
+By contrast, \cite{zinovyeva2015role} control for expected connections through an extensive set of dummies, see their Table 4 p.278.
+Incorporating these dummies raises computational issues in our non-linear setup.
+Results from Table \ref{tbl:BalanceTest} show that even in a simple linear formulation, actual connections are conditionally uncorrelated with observable characteristics.} When controlling for candidates' expected numbers of connections, we do not detect significant residual correlations between observable characteristics and the actual number of connections.
+Note that the expected numbers of connections represent measures of social capital, built from information available to the jury, therefore we include them in the set of candidates' observable characteristics in the empirical analysis.